Java

-Constructors in Java: Creating Objects the Right Way
+Constructors in Java - Creating Objects the Right Way

 Introduction to Constructors

 Constructors in Java are special methods used to create and initialize objects.
-They are called when an object
+They are called when an object of a class is created.
+Constructors ensure that objects are in a valid state by initializing their attributes.

 Default Constructor

 If a class does not explicitly define any constructors, Java provides a default constructor with no arguments.
+This default constructor initializes the object but does not set any specific values.
+Here's an example:

 class Person {